 As with dog food, the main difference between wet and dry cat food is the percentage of water it contains.
 Dry cat food is generally more energy-dense than wet food.
 This could become a problem if you have a cat who doesn’t get enough exercise as they may consume too many calories which could lead to them becoming obese in the future.

 At certain life stages, a cat may prefer to eat wet food.
 For example, when they are kittens and weaning, if they are elderly or have dental problems.
-If you want to stick with dry food, some brands offer diets that can be soaked with water to make them more manageable.
+If you want to stick with a dry cat food, check out our own brand dry cat food below.

 Cats are carnivores and need meat to survive so it’s very important to ensure your cat is not fed solely on a vegetarian diet.